-While there are quite a lot of diamond settings out there, two of the most popular are grain set (or pave set) and channel set – which, to the naked, untrained eye, may look strikingly similar.
-They refer mainly to the band of the engagement ring.
-So, how do you tell them apart, and which is better for you?
+Whilst there is a plethora of settings available, two of the most popular band settings are the grain setting (or pavé setting) and the channel setting.
+To the naked, untrained eye, these approaches are remarkably similar; both concerned with holding small stones in the band shaft.
+So, how do you tell them apart?
+And, most importantly, which is better for you?

 Grain setting is an intricate technique by which gems are secured in a ring with the help of tiny prongs, or ‘beads’.
 These beads are barely visible and hold the stones extremely close to one another, ensuring that no visible gaps are left between each.
 The result is solid and consistent, creating an encrusted and highly sparkly appearance overall.
 An example of a grain-set band is our glittery Cherish ring.

 Pros?
 The twinkle achieved by the grain setting is impressive, making it ideal for those who like their jewellery to say “Bling!”

 Cons?
 Grain-set bands boast many nooks and crannies, making them susceptible to build-ups of dirt and grime.
 Regular check-ups will keep a grain-set ring looking fresh-faced and sparkly.

 The channel setting does what it says on the tin; it’s a technique by which gems are embedded in a groove in the band, held in place by one another and the channel walls either side.
 Contemporary, streamlined and often understated, this is a popular method for rings that are stacked, like those in wedding sets.
 An example of a channel-set band is our sleek Promise ring.

 Pros?
 Channel settings are sturdy, unobtrusive and suitable for an active lifestyle; there’s no risk of snagging here!

 Cons?
 Due to the exact alignment of the stones in a channel setting, it can be tricky to resize a band with gems channel-set all the way around.